cherkaos/MetabToPathways/README.md

-MetabToPath
+MetabToPathways
 ===========
 R interface to query Pathway Databases and HMDB

 Functions to query KEGG, BIOCYC, SMPDB and HMDB

-Find pathways and metabolites informations,
+Find pathways and metabolites informations